top of page

 Meditation sharpens our attention

-Researchers have found that meditation helps to counter habituation—the tendency to stop paying attention to new information in our environment.
-Other studies have found that mindfulness meditation can reduce mind-wandering and improve our ability to solve problems.
+Research shows that meditation can counteract habituation—the brain’s tendency to tune out new information in our environment.
+Mindfulness practices have also been found to reduce mind-wandering and enhance our ability to solve problems.

 A male Asian developer brainstorming